xarray-contrib/xarray-simlab/doc/faq.rst

 Which features are likely to be implemented in next xarray-simlab releases?
 ---------------------------------------------------------------------------

+xarray-simlab is a very young project.
 Some ideas for future development can be found in the roadmap_ on the xarray-simlab's Github wiki_.

 .. _roadmap: https://github.com/benbovy/xarray-simlab/wiki/Roadmap
 .. _wiki: https://github.com/benbovy/xarray-simlab/wiki